abgulati/Privion/README.md

 ## Docker - Deploying Containerized LARS

 ### Background and Setup

+-  NOTE: THE BELOW IS MAINTAINED FOR LEGACY REASONS BUT NO LONGER SUPPORTED NOR RECOMMENDED.
+DO NOT FOLLOW THESE STEPS, THERE MAY BE A CONTAINER UPDATE IN THE FUTURE, BUT IT'S CURRENTLY NON-FUNCTIONAL.

 - LARS has been adapted to a Docker container-deployment environment via two separate images as below: